gluster/libgfapi-python/doc/markdown/dev_guide.md

 ### Functional tests

-The functional tests expects a `test` volume to be created and accessible.
+The functional tests expects a GlusterFS `test` volume to be created and accessible.

 To run the functional tests, please type: